 The metal inside the coil magnifies the field created by it.
 Changing the metal core for a different metal will make the electromagnet stronger or weaker.
 Iron cores make for very strong fields.
 Steel cores make weaker fields.
 Neodymium cores make the strongest fields.
 Sliding the core partially out of the coil will weaken the field, because less of the metal is within it.

-Changing the battery voltage will also change the field the electromagnet produces.
-The higher the voltage of the battery, the more current will flow through the coil.
+Changing the amount of current flowing through the electromagnet will also change the field the it produces.
 The greater the current in the coil, the stronger the magnetic field will grow.
-Conversely, lowering the battery voltage decreases the current, therefore weakening the field.
+Conversely, lowering the battery voltage decreases the current, weakening the field.
+This fact has a complication, however: when you increase the current, the magnet wires get hotter, and possibly fry the delicate electrical insulation without which the magnet can't work.

 Although metal wires are very efficient conductors of electricity, they still have some resistance to the flow of current.
 Using larger gauges of wire on the coil will decrease this innate resistance.
 This will increase the current and therefore the field.
 Using smaller gauges will increase the resistance, reduce the current and weaken the field.
 Using different types of metal wire will also affect the field strength, because every metal has a different inherent resistance to current.